5 Best Putting Mats in Golf (2025 Recap)

 Cons

 - Durability concerns: Over time, the ball return system can show signs of wear with frequent use.
+This is a common complaint with Amazon buyers.

 - Pricey for the features: While effective, it’s on the expensive side compared to similar mats without ball return functionality.